 Advanced wireless devices such as covert listening devices, miniature transmitters, hidden micro cameras, or concealed and wearable recording devices are easy to purchase can be very inexpensive.
 Employees or someone with access to a conference room, such as a cleaning crew team member, could be paid to place a device in a conference room or collect paper trash afterward, or look for computer passwords left on desks or taped under keyboards.
 Therefore, safeguarding your company secrets requires a preventative approach.

 The most common surveillance targets are CEO offices, their private conference rooms, and assistants’ work area since these spaces are the most likely locations for strategic meetings where valuable company information is discussed.
 These areas should be swept for bugging devices before critical meetings and at regular intervals, based on the level of risk.

 Finding the breach with technical surveillance countermeasures

 If you suspect that someone is obtaining company secrets or you’ve already experienced a damaging leak of information, we recommend screening for potential threats to prevent further leaks.
-A TSCM (technical surveillance countermeasure) examination can be performed to look for surveillance equipment or detect other risks.
+Technical Surveillance Countermeasures (TSCM) examinations can be performed to look for surveillance equipment or detect other risks.
 These can be done before an important meeting, at an off-site event, or at your site at regular intervals.
-A TSCM examination may include such counter surveillance tactics as:
+A TSCM examination may include such tactics as: